 Hypothyroidism is much more common in women than men.
-It occurs in up to 5% of the population, with approximately 0.1-2% being overt and 4.3% subclinical.
+It occurs in up to 5% of women, with approximately 0.3-0.5% being overt and 0.7% subclinical.
 Hypothyroidism is more common in older adults and may be present in 5-15% of women over the age of 65.
 Worldwide, the most common cause is iodine deficiency.
 In the US, the most common cause is Hashimoto’s thyroiditis, an auto-immune condition in which a goiter is present and the gland is unable to produce sufficient thyroid hormone.
 Hypothyroidism can also be caused by previous surgery or treatment with radioactive iodide for hyperthyroidism (Graves’ disease).
 A transient postpartum thyroiditis can result in hyperthyroidism followed by transient hypothyroidism, or only hypothyroidism, lasting from several weeks to a few months.
 Pituitary dysfunction (secondary hypothyroidism) and hypothalamic defects (tertiary hypothyroidism) are also potential causes.
 Medications to treat hyperthyroidism such as methimazole and propylthiouracil (PTU), lithium, potassium iodide, and even Lugol’s solution can also cause hypothyroidism.

 Primary hypothyroidism is diagnosed by a high serum TSH with a low serum free thyroxine (T4) concentration, while subclinical hypothyroidism is defined as a normal free T4 in the presence of a high TSH.
 In patients who are symptomatic, accurate diagnosis may require multiple tests done over a 3 to 6 month interval to confirm or rule out abnormal testing.
 Secondary hypothyroidism is diagnosed with a low serum T4 and a serum TSH that is not proportionately elevated.
 Common symptoms include fatigue, cold intolerance, weight gain, constipation, and menstrual irregularities.
 Findings may include bradycardia, cool or dry skin, hair loss, brittle nails, and a delayed relaxation phase of deep tendon reflexes.